Mrivas0331/362FinalProject/README.md

 - Functioning Login and Signup feature
 - Functioning Catalog Display
 - Capable of Adding and Deleting Products at will
-- Functioning shopping cart (still needs touch ups) (To do)
+- Functioning shopping cart
+- Order placing & tracking
+- Functional Search Bar

-Project was created by:
+## Project was created by:
 - Max Rivas
 - Demi Chen
 - Jacob Vasquez
 - Marco Macias
-- Joseph Salazar

 1. In order to properly use this, you must first enter git clone the repo into your proper directory